amk221/train-up/README.md

+### DEPRECATED

+Message me if you want to take ownership.

 <img src="https://raw.githubusercontent.com/amk221/train-up/master/docs/img/logo.png" width="173" height="35">

 Train-Up! was for a short time a premium WordPress plugin.
 As of Febuary 2015 it is now open source.
 The reasoning for this move is a combination of difficulties in providing support to customers and recent changes to VAT law that affect micro business.